Aslam Farrukhi: Early life

 Aslam Farrukhi was born on 23 October 1923 into a literary family of Lucknow, British India.
-His ancestors had come to Lucknow from the nearby town Farrukhabad, hence the family name, Farrukhi.
+His ancestors had come to Lucknow from the nearby town of Farrukhabad, hence the family name, Farrukhi.
 After the independence of Pakistan in 1947, he migrated with his family to Karachi, Pakistan in September 1947.

-He completed his education from the then Federal Urdu College, now known as Federal Urdu University and the University of Karachi.
+He completed his education at the then Federal Urdu College, now known as Federal Urdu University and the University of Karachi.
 His PhD degree thesis was on the 19th century writer Muhammad Husain Azad which won the Adamjee Literary Award in 1965.

 Career

 He started out his career at Radio Pakistan as a scriptwriter for radio plays.
 Later Aslam Farrukhi taught at Sindh Muslim College, now known as Sindh Madressatul Islam University and at Karachi University, where he also served as registrar.
-His son is scholar Asif Farrukhi who also was a co-founder of Karachi Literature Festival.
-He was associated as professor and retired as chairman with the Department of Urdu, University of Karachi, for many years, and with Radio Pakistan for more than six years.
+His son is scholar Asif Farrukhi, who was also a co-founder of Karachi Literature Festival.
+He was associated as professor and retired as chairman with the Department of Urdu, University of Karachi, after serving for many years, and with Radio Pakistan for more than six years.
 He was among the country's few writers of children's literature.